andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/creating-custom-fields.md

 <Demos::CustomFieldExample />

 ## Config

 We add an entry to the `ENV.changesetWebformsDefaults.fieldTypes` array in our config file, with a fieldType of `phoneNumberWithCountryCode`.
-The only other required field is `componentPath`, the path to our custom field component, but we can add any other default field options that we would like to.
+The only other required field is `componentClass`, the path to our custom field component, but we can add any other default field options that we would like to.

 In this case we add some default class names to the `fieldControls` element which wraps all fields.
 See <LinkTo @route="docs.configure-classnames">docs/configuring-classnames</LinkTo>.

 We also add class name defaults for `phoneNumberInput` and `countryCodeTrigger`.
 We will tell out component which element these classnames should apply to by adding the `dynamic-class-names` helper below.